 Exploring the possibility of real unity under one roof despite differences of opinion

-In my next post I’ll share more on this hope of growing in unity through recognizing that it already exists!
+In my next post I’ll share more on this hope that I believe we all have for real fellowship.

 Other posts in this series: